CSC207-2022F-UofT/course-project-diffusion/README.md

 ## Drug Request Search Screen

-* Users are able to search for drug requests matching certain criteria, allowing them to see made requests.
+* Users are able to search for drug requests matching certain criteria, providing them with a robust method to see and filter past drug requests.
-* User can provide any criteria for date, Drug request ID, Site ID, Account ID, Drug Name, and quantity requested.
+* Users may specify the following search parameters:
+  * The ID of the drug request
+  * The ID of the site which ordered the drug
+  * The ID of the account which made the request
+  * The name of the requested drug
+  * The quantity requested (this value must be an integer)
+  * The date the request was made (optional, must be a valid date)
+    * The user may search for requests made before, on, or after the specified date
+* Gracefully handles invalid input and lets users know what went wrong.
 ![](/Users/prospecops/Documents/drug_search_screen.png)